Anu-bhav/google-scholar-research/README.md

     - **Layout Algorithms:** Choose from `spring`, `circular`, and `kamada_kawai` layouts for different graph perspectives.
     - **Centrality Filtering:** Focus visualizations on the most influential papers by filtering nodes based on their in-degree centrality.
 - **Robustness and Reliability:**
-  - **Smart Proxy Rotation:** Automatically switches proxies on failures (429, 403, connection errors). **Enhanced proxy management includes performance tracking for better proxy selection.**
+  - **Sticky Proxy Strategy:** Uses a single proxy IP for consecutive requests until it's blacklisted, then intelligently switches to a new one.
+This aims to improve stability and reduce CAPTCHA triggers.
+Includes performance tracking for better proxy selection and blacklist management.
   - **CAPTCHA Detection:** Identifies CAPTCHAs and pauses to avoid getting blocked.
   - **Error Handling:** Gracefully handles various network and parsing issues.
 - **Performance:**